niksheridan/networkdev/README.md

 ## Execution on Windows

 A companion VM could be deployed that would run a playbook on the actual VM to be used.
-This might work around the problem not being able to run ansible on the host if is is windows.
+This might work around the problem not being able to run ansible on the host if it is windows.